louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Traumatic aetiologies

-In terms of traumatic cases, an APC subset of 202 (39%) cases had ICD-10-AM codes referencing the key terms “injury” and “spinal cord”.
+In terms of traumatic cases, an APC subset of 202 (39%) cases had ICD-10-AM codes referencing the key terms "injury" and "spinal cord".
 These terms were taken to indicate a definitive diagnosis of a traumatic SCI or a spinal cord or cauda equina syndrome.
 In rank order, cervical cases were the most prevalent cause of SCI (135 [32%]) followed by thoracic (51 [10.1%]), and lumbar cases (16 [3.2%]).
 Table 2 presents the distribution and frequency of those traumatic cases identified and subsequently quantitated by ICD-10-AM code.

 Non-traumatic aetiologies

 ICD-10-AM codes identifying SCD epochs of care accounted for 115 [23%] of the 504 cases.
-Of these “vascular myelopathies”, and “intraspinal abscess and granuloma” 28 [8.7%] were most frequently recorded.
-In terms of omissions, ethical constraints precluded the reporting of rare spinal or spinal cord aetiologies with <5 recorded cases.
-Due to these constraints the cohort selected for analysis excluded ICD-10 codes for: (i) “Benign neoplasm of meninges: Spinal meninges”; and (ii) “Benign neoplasm of brain and other parts of central nervous system: Spinal cord.”
+Of these "vascular myelopathies", and "intraspinal abscess and granuloma" 28 [8.7%] were most frequently recorded.
+In terms of omissions, ethical constraints precluded the reporting of rare spinal or spinal cord aetiologies with < 5 recorded cases.
+Due to these constraints the cohort selected for analysis excluded ICD-10 codes for: (i) "Benign neoplasm of meninges: Spinal meninges"; and (ii) "Benign neoplasm of brain and other parts of central nervous system: Spinal cord."

-Table 2 also presents ICD-10 codes for “Guillain-Barré syndrome” (22 cases).
+Table 2 also presents ICD-10 codes for "Guillain-Barré syndrome" (22 cases).
 Of note, GB is a forme fruste diagnosis, and as such new index cases are; first, admitted for inpatient rehabilitation in our facility and secondly, consented to participate and recorded in the ASCIR.
 For the purpose of this study GB cases were retained for analysis.

 Vertebral column injuries

-The NLM descriptors/ search terms “fracture” and “neck”, or “cervical spine”, “thoracic spine” or “lumbar spine” and “fracture” were used in this study to define an epoch of inpatient care due to accidental (low or high impact trauma) or pathological fracture (data not shown).
+The NLM descriptors/ search terms "fracture" and "neck", or "cervical spine", "thoracic spine" or "lumbar spine" and "fracture" were used in this study to define an epoch of inpatient care due to accidental (low or high impact trauma) or pathological fracture (data not shown).
 However, from these descriptors it is not reasonable to infer a sine qua non diagnosis of SCI/D. Radiological evidence of spinal canal compromise with concomitant spinal cord compression, together with an ISNCSCI physical examination would be necessary to be confident of sine qua non.
 These filters were rejected in the construction of the CONSORT framework (Fig. 1) but may inform future attempts to construct a spinal disorders registry.

 ---